papoanaya/monitor_newlisp/bb-lighttpd/README.md

 ------------

-1. To configure xymon to show these under thrends, the following files need to be configured in $XYMONHOME/etc:
+1. To configure xymon to show these under thrends, the following files need to be configured:
     * graphs.cfg
     * clientlaunch.cfg
     * hosts.cfg